openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 Glance
 ~~~~~~

-The glance application will be containerised on machine 2 with the `glance`_
+The glance application will be containerised on machine 3 with the `glance`_
-charm.

-To deploy:
+charm:

 .. code-block:: none

-   juju deploy --to lxd:3 --config openstack-origin=distro glance
+   juju deploy --to lxd:3 --config openstack-origin=cloud:focal-victoria glance

 Join glance to the cloud database: